Polynomial definability in constraint languages with few subpowers: Universal-algebraic tools and constructions

 \subsection{Algebras with short pp-definitions}

-If we assign a function symbol to every element of $\Pol(\Gamma)$, for a constraint language $\Gamma$, then we can also regard $\Pol(\Gamma)$ as an algebra (the \emph{polymorphism algebra} of $\Gamma$).
+If we assign a function symbol to every element of $\Pol(\Gamma)$, for a constraint language $\Gamma$, then we can also regard $\algA = (A;\Pol(\Gamma))$ as an algebra (the \emph{polymorphism algebra} of $\Gamma$).
 On the other hand, for every algebra $\algA$, its invariant relations $\Inv(\algA)$ form a relational clone.
 Thus, it makes sense to say that a finite algebra $\algA$ has \emph{few subpowers} if $\Inv(\algA)$ has few subpowers.

-Note that a relation $R$ is invariant under $\algA$ if and only if $R \leq \algA^n$ for some $n$, i.e., $R$ is a subalgebra of some power of $\algA$ (such $R$ is also called a \emph{subpower of $\algA$}, which motivates the notion of having ``few subpowers'').
+Note that a relation $R$ is invariant under $\algA$ if and only if $R \leq \algA^n$ for some $n$, i.e., $R$ is a subalgebra of some finite power of $\algA$.
+(Such $R$ is also called a \emph{subpower of $\algA$}, from which the notion of having ``few subpowers'' derives its name.)

-By a (non-constructive) proof of Aichinger, Mayr and McKenzie \cite{aichinger_number_2014}, for every algebra $\algA$ with few subpowers there exists a finite relational basis $\Gamma$ of $\Inv(\algA)$, i.e., a constraint language, such that $\Inv(\algA) = \langle \Gamma \rangle$ (for general algebras $\algA$ this is not the case).
-Thus, it makes sense to define the following:
+As mentioned earlier, by a (non-constructive) proof of Aichinger, Mayr and McKenzie \cite{aichinger_number_2014}, for every algebra $\algA$ with few subpowers there exists a finite relational basis of $\Inv(\algA)$, i.e., a constraint language $\Gamma$ such that $\Inv(\algA) = \langle \Gamma \rangle$ (for general algebras $\algA$ this is not always the case).